 Meet Atlanta Flatiron School Alum and Popmenu Software Engineer, Deka Ambia!
-During the summer of 6th grade, she stumbled upon web making through an internet forum and fell in love with it.
-Later in life, she received poor advice that she needed to be astute in math to take programming classes in college, so she abandoned the idea.
-Nearly 15 years later, she's reclaiming her passion.
+During the summer of 6th grade, she stumbled upon coding through an internet forum and fell in love with it.
+Later in life, she received poor advice that she needed to be proficient in math to take programming classes in college, so she abandoned the idea.
+Nearly 15 years later, she’s reclaiming her passion.
 Here, Deka tells her story:

-I read that you were originally interested in coding from your youth, but didn’t have the resources or guidance to proceed forward.
+I read that you were originally interested in coding when you were younger, but didn’t have the resources or guidance to proceed forward.
 What made you circle back and reclaim your interest and pursue mastery in web development?

 The shortest and most accurate answer to this would be “freedom.”
 The freedom to be able to work wherever I want, whether that is at an office, at home, or on the beach somewhere.
 The freedom to look however I want, because my superiors at TSA and I clashed a lot on that.
 While I respected wearing the uniform, the government had strict rules regarding hairstyles and body art that could be visible to the public.
 While the world is slowly changing its opinions toward these personal choices, there are still many fields where it’s unacceptable.
 The freedom that a skillset can be used in almost any industry is filled with endless opportunity.
 Every business needs internet presence now, even if it’s a simple page with their name, address, hours, and contact information, and a web developer can help them bring that to life, and so much more.

 You come from the government sector first working with TSA and then a role with the Immigration Department.
 What can you tell us about leaving that sector and going into software engineering?
 Why at this point in time did you find it necessary to career pivot?